giantswarm/docs/src/content/overview/fleet-management/app-management/index.md

 ---
-linkTitle: App platform
+linkTitle: App management
-title: App platform
+title: App management
 description: The app platform allows to manage app catalogs and apps, for simple and standardized deployment across the platform.
 last_review_date: 2024-09-25
 weight: 50